Jeju language: Current status and ongoing endangerment

+Local attitudes towards Jeju

-In the past, negative attitudes and opinions towards Jeju were popular amongst Korean citizens.
-The Standard Korean language places a lot of emphasis on honorifics, as Korean culture is largely centred around being polite to elders.
-However, Jeju is often viewed to be less polite, due to the use of less honorifics and only four levels of politeness, in comparison to the seven levels in Standard Korean.
-The younger generation, particularly students, especially believe that Jeju is not respectful enough to use with teachers, whereas Standard Korean is more sophisticated.
+Historically, the Jeju language was seen as impolite or uncultured.
+Jeju uses fewer honorifics and has four levels of politeness, in comparison to the seven levels in Standard Korean.
+Because of the linguistic differences and cultural differences, Jeju Islanders were marginalized and excluded among mainland Koreans.
+In a 2011 Korea Times article, a student said they thought the language was not respectful enough to use with professors, and that the Seoul dialect was more sophisticated.
 In addition, Jeju is often associated with the countryside, as the majority of speakers tend to have traditional occupations, including farming, fishing, and diving.
 As a result, many younger children express a disinterest in learning the language.

+Improving sentiment

-However, recent surveys show changes favorable towards Jeju in prevailing language attitudes.
+However, recent surveys show improved sentiment towards the Jeju language.
 In a National Institute of the Korean Language survey in 2005, only 9.4% of Jeju Islanders were very proud of the regional variety.
-When the same survey was reheld in 2015, 36.8% were very proud of the language, and Jeju Islanders had become the most likely among South Korean dialect groups to have "very positive" opinions of the regional variety.
-In a 2017 study of 240 Jeju Islanders, 82.8% of those sampled considered Jeju to be "nice to listen to," and 74.9% hoped that their children would learn the language.
-But significant generational cleavages in language attitudes were also found.
-For instance, only 13.8% of Jeju Islanders between twenty and forty liked Jeju much more than Standard Korean, which 49.1% of those above eighty did.
+When the same survey was readministered in 2015, 36.8% were very proud of the language, and Jeju Islanders had become the most likely among South Korean dialect groups to have "very positive" opinions of the regional variety.
+In a 2017 study of 240 Jeju Islanders, 82.8% of those sampled considered Jeju to be "nice to listen to", and 74.9% aspired to have their children learn the language.
+But significant generational differences in attitudes were also observed.
+For instance, only 13.8% of Jeju Islanders between 20 and 40 much preferred Jeju over Standard Korean, while 49.1% of those above 80 did.

 In a 2013 survey of Jeju natives, 77.9% agreed with the statement that "[the Jeju language] has to be passed down as part of Jeju culture."
-But a 2015 study of approximately a thousand Jeju Islanders suggests that even though most Jeju Islanders believe the language to be an important part of the island's culture, the vast majority are skeptical of the language's long-term viability, and more people are unwilling than willing to actively participate in language preservation efforts.
+But a 2015 study of approximately 1,000 Jeju Islanders suggests that even though most Jeju Islanders believe the language to be an important part of the island's culture, the vast majority are skeptical of the language's long-term viability, and more people are unwilling than willing to actively participate in language preservation efforts.